 Here’s the amazing story which came in today.
-This Mama had emailed a couple times this pregnancy and she had the same issue with her first pregnancy and used Spinning Babies to help in that pregnancy as well.
+Lynn had emailed a couple times this pregnancy and she had the same issue with her first pregnancy and used Spinning Babies to help in that pregnancy as well.
 Let’s see what she says:

 I have fantastic news for you.
 So to update you in my last email I mentioned that I was 39 weeks pregnant and had a fall 10 days earlier due to which my baby changed from head down to transverse lie position.
 My gynac [she may mean Obstetrician-Gynecologist] had scheduled me for a c-sec at 39 weeks 6 days because the baby was too big and they didn’t think it was possible to change positions so late in the pregnancy.
 I consulted a second gynac who said the same thing.
 I had 3 days in hand to do your exercises and see if the baby’s head would turn down.